-For every great church singer who went on to the pop charts, there are hundreds, thousands maybe, equally gifted, who refused to sing for encores instead of salvation.
+For every great church singer who went on to the pop charts, there are hundreds, thousands maybe, equally gifted, who stayed loyal to gospel.
 These include the great quartet singers Rebert H. Harris of the Soul Stirrers, Claude Jeter of the Swan Silvertones, Julius Cheeks of the Sensational Nightingales, Archie Brownlee of the Five Blind Boys of Mississippi and Ira Tucker of the Dixie Hummingbirds.
 These guys made Little Richard sound like Chubby Checker.
 They were singing soul music and doowop in the late ’30s, before those sub-genres had names.
 But when the big pop contracts were dangled in front of them, they chose to keep their deal with the Lord to use all their talent in praise of the one who gave it to them.

 There are also incredible singers who air out their heavenly gift every Sunday, then go to work cleaning motel rooms on Monday.
 Gospel soloists are predominantly female and many not known beyond their congregations could’ve been the next Aretha Franklin (whom, it’s worth noting, was merely one of many great gospel singers before she landed on her lofty perch as pop’s greatest voice).
 But stardom wasn’t in God’s plans for these wailing, growling, shrieking church ladies.
 Instead they exemplified the splendid anonymity that makes the history of gospel music so fascinating.
 The enthusiast becomes a prospector for golden echoes.